 Scope of accreditation is a general definition of activities of an organization, accredited or seeking accreditation.

 Scope of accreditation characterizes in words all fields, in which the certification body certifying products is active.
 The characteristics of the scope of accreditation will be laid down in the accreditation certificate too.

+Under products in accordance with ISO / IEC 17065: 2012 belongs to products, processes or services.

+For CAB certifying products according to sector-specific schemes, the requirements of ISO / IEC 17065: 2012 are complemented:

+- For Good Agricultural Practice by GLOBALG.A.P.
+General Regulations

+- For Organic Production by EA-3/12

+- For Welding Processes by the EA-6/02

+- For Chain of Custody of forest products by TD SFCS 1006

+- For Provision of Trusted Services by Regulation eIDAS and accordingly ETSI EN 319 403 v2.2.2 (2015-08);

+and where relevant, the requirements defined in the certification scheme for sector-specific products.

 2.2 Scope Specification of Accreditation/Specification of Activities